daniellaurin/azure-homelab/README.md

 4. If you see the Microsoft "Pick an Account" prompt, select "**Use another account**"
 5. Enter your **StClairConnect email address** and **existing password**

-note: if you want to original st clair tutorial download the word docx in tutorial folder
+> **Note**: If you want the original St. Clair tutorial, download the Word docx in the tutorial folder

 ## Step 2: Navigate the Azure Portal